Todd Devoe

-Todd Vaughn Devoe (born April 5, 1980) is an American former professional football wide receiver who played in the National Football League (NFL) and Arena Football League (AFL).
+Todd Vaughn Devoe (born April 5, 1980) is an American former professional football player who was a wide receiver in the National Football League (NFL) and Arena Football League (AFL).
 He was signed by the Baltimore Ravens as an undrafted free agent in 2003.
 He played college football at Itawamba Community College and Central Missouri.

 Devoe was also a member of the Cologne Centurions, Miami Dolphins, Tennessee Titans, Denver Broncos, Toronto Argonauts, Arizona Rattlers, Chicago Rush, Kansas City Command and Kansas City Renegades.

 Early life

 Devor attended Boyd H. Anderson High School in Lauderdale Lakes, Florida.

 College career

 Devoe first played college football at Itawamba Community College from 1999 to 2000.

 Devoe then transferred to play for the Central Missouri Mules from 2001 to 2002, earning first-team All-MIAA honors both years.
 He became the first player in school history to total 1,000 receiving yards in two different seasons.
 He caught 23 touchdowns during his time at Central Missouri.
 Devoe also set a school and MIAA record for longest touchdown catch with a 99-yarder.
 He participated in track and field at Central Missouri as well, garnering All-American recognition in 2002.
 He was inducted into Central Missouri's Athletic Hall of Fame in 2014.